EliasL15/audio_to_video/README.md

 A Python-based tool that creates dynamic videos by matching audio segments with relevant video clips from Pexels.
 The tool transcribes audio segments, extracts keywords, and automatically downloads matching video content to create a cohesive video presentation.

-## Features

-- Audio segmentation into 8-second intervals
-- Speech-to-text transcription using Google's Speech Recognition
-- Intelligent keyword extraction using GPT-4 (with fallback to text analysis)
-- Automatic video content sourcing from Pexels
-- Support for both landscape (1280x720) and portrait (720x1280) video formats
-- Automatic video looping and trimming to match audio duration
-- Fallback to neutral video content when specific matches aren't found

 ## Prerequisites

 - Python 3.9 or higher